Campbell Soup Cans: The Background

 Lichtenstein admired Abruzzo’s work, coveted it in a way.
 Otherwise he wouldn’t have appropriated it.
 It’s visible.
 And it’s that simple.

-A respondent to one of my early blogs said the reason romance novels are denigrated is because other writers are envious of the huge audience that exists for them.
-I wasn’t ready to buy the argument because I thought it was too easy and self-serving!
-That is, I wasn’t fully ready to buy the jealousy argument until examining Lichtenstein’s work.
+A respondent to one of my early blogs said the reason romance novels are denigrated is because other writers are envious of their huge audience.
+I wasn’t ready to buy the argument because I thought it was too self-serving!
+That is, I wasn’t ready to buy the jealousy argument until examining Lichtenstein’s work.

 Bottom line: some visual artists have a romance sensibility.
 Others have to copy it and rework it to make it theirs.

-Fast forward fifty years and we find the locavore movement, microbreweries, recording artists as their own producers, and the flowering of original content on any number of digital platforms.
+Fast forward fifty years and we find a different trend.
+The locavore movement and microbreweries.
+Recording artists as their own producers.
+And the flowering of original content on any number of digital platforms.

-Me, I strive to make my romances like a meal at local gourmet restaurant with no Campbell’s soup cans on the menu.
+Me, I strive to make my romances like a meal at local gourmet restaurant.
+No Campbell’s soup cans on the menu.

 See also: All My Romance Blogs